MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/communication-panel-load-issue.md

 ---
 title: Communication panel doesn't load in Omnichannel for Customer Service
-description: Provides a solution for when the communication panel doesn't load in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: ms.topic: troubleshooting ms.date: 04/11/2023
+description: Provides a resolution for the issue where the communication panel doesn't load in Dynamics 365 Omnichannel for Customer Service. ms.reviewer: laalexan ms.date: 04/11/2023
 ---

-# Communication panel doesn't load in Omnichannel for Customer Service app
+# Communication panel doesn't load in Omnichannel for Customer Service

+This article provides a resolution for the issue where the communication panel doesn't load in the Omnichannel for Customer Service app.

-## Symptom
+## Symptoms

-The communication panel doesn't load in Omnichannel for Customer Service app.
+The communication panel doesn't load in the Omnichannel for Customer Service app.

 ## Cause